Cybersecurity

 Get Involved!

-Apply to be a Cybersecurity Policy Research Fellow
+Apply to be a Cybersecurity Research Fellow

 Students of any level – undergraduate to graduate – may be a research fellow.
 Students must be willing to collaborate with their colleagues and work toward creating an inclusive and productive research environment.
 Students must be willing to revise their research reports repeatedly under the guidance of Dr. Beyer.
+If students are willing to do additional work above that required for the class, researchers have the opportunity to publish their work on the Cybersecurity Initiative website.

 Volunteer Time & Expertise